T5impact/HARDYCodeSamples/README.md

 ## Introduction Script C#

-This script handles the intro cutscene and implemented a custom dialogue manager.
+This script handles the intro cutscene and implements a custom dialogue manager.

 Designed to show dialogue one letter at a time based on a customizable rate.